-I feel the plantation system discussed here is a very important part of the ways in which many socio-political structures in the previously colonized Global South may be read and its legacies of enslavement and exploitation have far-reaching consequences in the first world as well.
+I feel the plantation system discussed in both Tsing’s and Pillai’s research represent crucial facets of the ways in which many socio-political structures in the previously colonized Global South may be read and its legacies of enslavement and exploitation have far-reaching consequences in the first world as well.
 The plantation then, and the enfolded systems had their role to play in global decimation of natural environments.
 As such, the plantation system which is also the colonial system of divide, conquer and exploit may be read in the systems of enslavement and exploitation in place in the Broken Earth trilogy.
 Since the Empire and capitalism work hand in hand, my postcolonial ecoGothic analysis deploys both concepts of Capitolocene and Plantationocene, as together, they contribute to the loss and haunting encapsulated by the postcolonial Gothic.

 POSTCOLONIAL ECOGOTHIC AND PLANTATIONOCENE